alexandermishin13/bh1750-control/README.md

 * **run** for measure light, compute levels and execute actions.
 You can run it by `cron` at most once a minute.

-### Daemon
+### Service

-Or You can use a daemon `bh1750-daemon` for run the actions.
+Or You can use a service `bh1750-daemon` for run the actions.
-The daemon reads the `dev.bh1750.%u.illuminance` variable for measured light level, searches the database, and runs the commands it finds.
+The daemon reads the `dev.bh1750.%u.illuminance` variable for measured light level, searches the database for commands and runs it.
 With the daemon You may set delays for commands.
 During the delay, the command can be automatically canceled if the illumination changes significantly, or executed after the delay has expired.

 ## Status